JonathanR529/OBSMonitor/readme.md

 ## Building

-To build the program from source, simply run the build script.
+To build the program from source, simply run the build script, making sure [7-Zip](https://7zip.org/) is on your path.

 ## Contributing